jhumelsine/jhumelsine.github.io/_posts/2024-03-15-interpreter-design-pattern-introduction.md

 # Background
 Ironically, I think the GoF authors are mostly responsible for this lack of attention.
 While their 14-page description of Interpreter is not technically wrong, it just feels incomplete.
-I suspect that many don't understand what the GoF was trying to convey.
+I suspect that many readers don't understand what the GoF were trying to convey.
 Their class diagram is correct, but it only hints at the potential of the pattern.
 It’s like a biology text book presenting stem cells without explaining how stem cells can become nerve cells, muscle cells, blood cells, etc.

 The GoF assume their readers have knowledge of programming language design, grammars, scanners, parsers, etc.
 These may have been reasonable assumptions in 1995 at the time of publication, but today’s software developers might not have the same foundations.
 The authors were academics, and these are topics that most computer science students learned to some degree.
-Self-taught developers, bootcamp developers and developers who have degrees in other fields, may not background to follow the GoF's presentation.
+Self-taught developers, bootcamp developers and developers who have degrees in other fields, may not have the background to follow the GoF's description.

 The implementation examples feel a bit dated, especially the Smalltalk implementation example.